CyPhAi-Project/pricely/docker/README.md

-# Prepare the docker image for repeatability
+# Prepare the docker image and container for repeatability

 ## Build the docker image
 ```shell